 That said, I wouldn't make it much more than a day before serving for best results.
 The lemon juice starts to lose its brightness.
 However, the mint simple syrup will last in the refrigerator for a couple weeks, and the strawberry purée should last for a good three to five days if you'd like to make those components ahead of time.

-- Love a spiked lemonade?
+Give it a kick: Love a spiked lemonade?
 Vodka and rum are classic options for a spiked lemonade, but bourbon, tequila and gin are also welcome additions.
+In fact, I even have a wonderful tequila lemonade recipe you'll love.
 You could even turn this into a mimosa by adding a splash of the lemonade to a Champagne flute and then filling the rest of the glass with bubbly.

 This strawberry-mint lemonade was made for summer al fresco dining.
 Given the heavy citrus notes, my salmon burgers are delicious with this lemonade.